Home » Technical Analysis

 Most frequently, breakouts occur when the price breaks below a previous support level (or zone) and continues heading lower, or when it breaks above a previous resistance level (or zone) and continues heading higher.
 Breakouts indicate a significant change in demand and supply for the particular trading instrument and that a new trend is likely about to begin.

-Breakouts in the direction of the previous trend usually confirm that trend still remains in play.
-However, breakouts in the opposite direction of the previous trend usually indicate that trend is likely attempting to reverse and traders should exit their positions and probably reverse them.
+Breakouts in the direction of the previous trend usually confirm that the trend remains in play.
+However, breakouts in the opposite direction of the previous trend usually indicate that the trend is likely attempting to reverse and traders should exit their positions and probably reverse them.

 One key circumstance for a breakout includes the penetration of a previous trend line or zone of support or resistance.
 And, the second key circumstance includes the confirmation that penetration is an actual breakout and not a “fakeout”.